(As of 31st March, 2022)

 a.
 Good business relationships with subcontractors

-In the fiscal year ended March 31, 2020, subcontractors were responsible for 40% of NRI's actual production.
-It is essential to secure top-level subcontractors and maintain a good business relationship with them in order to smoothly carry out NRI's operation.
+In the fiscal year ended March 31, 2020, subcontractors were responsible for 54% of NRI's actual production.
+It is essential to secure top-level subcontractors and maintain a good business relationship with them to smoothly carry out NRI's operation.

 We strive to secure superior subcontracting partners by performing corporate screening regularly and searching for new collaborating partners both domestically and overseas.
 Furthermore, we are conducting activities to raise productivity and quality, including activities with subcontracting partners, through such measures as the sharing of project risks through e-Partner contracts, a contracted business partner with high levels of specialized business expertise, as well as demands for greater security and thorough information management on the part of subcontracting partners.

 Our subcontracting partners are not only in Japan, but also in various overseas locations, including China.
-Currently, Chinese companies account for 17% of NRI’s subcontracting costs.
 We are therefore striving to strengthen this system of cooperation by regularly dispatching executives and employees to China to visit subcontracting partners and check the status of projects.

 b.
 Contract work